 I calmly asked him, “What is your problem?”

-Not expecting me to reply to his constant barrage of meaningless anger with a cool demeanour he fashioned a dumbfounded expression.
+Not expecting me to reply to his constant barrage of meaningless anger with a cool demeanor he fashioned a dumbfounded expression.

 I asked again, “What is your problem?
-I apologised and told you there was a problem in the app.
+I apologized and told you there was a problem in the app.
 What more do you want?
 Why are you shouting?”

 Then covering like a champ, he said, “I can’t help it.
 It’s my voice that is loud,” which I countered with, “Do you think I can’t raise my voice?
 You’re not the only one working in the world and certainly not the only one who gets angry.
 I have also been working since the morning and believe me, I also don’t need this right now.”